RP231013/caro/README.md

 ## Overview

 Caro is a car-sharing platform aimed at helping people who have a driver’s license but cannot afford a car.
 The platform allows users to rent vehicles from private owners, facilitating an easy, affordable, and accessible way for everyone to access personal transportation.
+It works by having a _driver-user_ choose their location on a map to find a car, after having found a suitable car, they can rent it and a key NFC key will be sent to their phone to unlock and use the car with.

 ## Table of Contents
 - [Mockups](#mockups)